 What are the encryption algorithms that IBM Personal Communications version 6.0 supports?

-The cipher suites used in MSCAPI are described in the link below:
+The cipher suites used in MSCAPI are described in Cipher Suites in Schannel.

 However, it depends on the underlying Windows operating system.
-Also there is a way to Restrict the Use of Certain Cryptographic Algorithms and Protocols in Schannel as mentioned in the link below:
+Also there is a way to Restrict the Use of Certain Cryptographic Algorithms and Protocols in Schannel.

 The GSKIT Cipher Specs can be either SSLv3 (not FIPS supported) or TLS1.0